kushuu/code-in-place-final-submission/README.md

 # code-in-place-final-submission

-### My final submission for the CodeInPlace programme.
+### My final submission for the CodeInPlace program.